MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/teams-developer-portal.md

  :::image type="content" source="../../assets/images/tdp/dev-app-portal.PNG" alt-text="Portal":::

-As you explore individual metrics on this page, you can use the **Filter** button to slice and dice all subsequent metrics by the following:
+As you explore individual metrics on this page, you can use the **Filter** button to view your apps usage by the following filter options:

 1. Aggregation Type
 1. Platform